MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 		Paul Taylor: The Surprising Mathematical Depth of Wii Party
 	</h4>
 	<p>
-		Paul found this StackExchange post (https://puzzling.stackexchange.com/questions/134849/1-vs-3-hide-and-seek-challenge) in which people were discussing an interesting maths problem... but further down the thread, discovered that the problem is actually based on one of the minigames from the 2010 Nintendo party game Wii Party.
+		Paul found <a href="https://puzzling.stackexchange.com/questions/134849/1-vs-3-hide-and-seek-challenge">this StackExchange post</a> in which people were discussing an interesting maths problem... but further down the thread, discovered that the problem is actually based on one of the minigames from the 2010 Nintendo party game Wii Party.
 (He brought a Wii so we could play a bit ourselves).
 	</p>
 <p>
 	<ul>